 As well as offering specialist retake courses RIC is a centre for candidates wishing to resit their exams as private or external candidates.

 Is it worth retaking for Medicine?

 Despite the increased competition and the reduction in places available to those who resit, students from Rochester often gain places at Medical and Dental Schools.
-In 2020 six of our retake A level students secured Medical school places.
+Over the last 3 year, 10 of our retake and transfer A level students secured Medical school places.
 Bolu Alade (Medicine at Liverpool) says: “Retaking seemed a massive risk.
 But with my place confirmed I know it was all worthwhile.
 Thank you for all the encouragement and support.”
 Priya Takhar and Amman Sall both off to dental school, came to the College from the same grammar school with matching ABB grades at A level to retake Biology and Chemistry.
 Priya gained A*A* and Amman A*A. Amman says: “I wouldn’t have been able to do it without all the help at RIC.
 I really appreciate all the support from everyone there.”